cboettig/labnotebook/_posts/2011-10-26-monday-misc-notes.md

 You can also do this with files from other branches, and such. `man git-checkout` has the details.

-The rest of the Internet will tell you to use `git reset --hard`, but this resets **all ** uncommitted changes you’ve made in your working copy.
+The rest of the Internet will tell you to use `git reset --hard`, but this resets **all ** uncommitted changes you've made in your working copy.
 Type this with care.